gsun593/FlexibleRA/README.md

 # FlexibleRA
-R Functions to Perform Flexible Regression Adjustment
+R and STATA Functions to Perform Flexible Regression Adjustment

 Contains the following functions and a simulation example